Reactor Multiplayer Engine

 The server assigns and transfers ownership.
 One player can own multiple objects simultaneously.
 Scripts react to ownership state via ksOwnershipScriptManager: enable for the local owner, disable for everyone else, or destroy on disconnect.

+Ownership permissions are per-entity and configurable at runtime.
 When you're ready to harden against cheating, the server-side validation system intercepts property updates before replication.
-Security is additive: you don't need it in your foundation to build on top of Reactor.
+Security is additive: you don't need it to start.

 Tutorial: Spawning and Controlling Entities from the Client →